Is Turmeric a Blood Thinner? Complete Safety Guide for Skincare Users

 Key Takeaways

-• Topical turmeric skincare is SAFE—it doesn't thin blood or affect clotting
+• Topical turmeric skincare is safe — it does not thin blood or affect clotting

-• Only oral turmeric supplements in high doses have antiplatelet effects
+• Only oral turmeric supplements in high doses have blood-thinning effects

 • People on blood thinners (warfarin, aspirin, etc.) can use turmeric skincare safely

-• Curcumin from skincare stays in skin layers—systemic absorption is negligible
+• Curcumin from skincare stays in skin layers — absorption into blood is very low

 • Stop oral turmeric supplements 2 weeks before surgery; topical products are fine